adamponddesign/mastermind/Readme.md

 ### Future features
+In the future I would like to add
+* a game timer/countdown
-In the future I would like to add a game timer/countdown, and varying difficulty levels with more colour options and longer code lengths.
-I would also like to include an introduction screen detailing the game rules.
+* varying difficulty levels with more colour options and longer code lengtha
+* An introduction screen detailing the game rules.